crwainstock/mvp/README.md

 ### Development

-- Open a terminal, and do `cd my-express-app`.
-Run `npm start` to start the Express server on port 5000.
+- Open a terminal, and run `npm start` to start the Express server on port 5000.
-- In another terminal, do `cd my-express-app` and then `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.
+- In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.
 - _Note_: The client folder holds everything to do with the front end of the app.
-The my-express-app encapsulates the whole app, including all back end files and the client files.

 ## Code & Functionality Overview